 The tagging has been improved and automated over time in sync with improvements and new features in the LaTeX kernel, the latex-lab bundle and the PDF management code and is now much better.
 Only a few structures-mostly some from currently unsupported packages-still need manual tagging.
 But sadly the output of the validators don't quite reflect the improvements.
 The documentation uses now PDF 2.0 and while the newest PAC 2024 can at least open the file it can not validate properly the file.
-For example it complains about the tabular header cells as it doesn't follow attribute classes.
-The Adobe validator has a bug and doesn't like the (valid) use of the Lb1 tag for the section numbers (see figure 1).
+It doesn't fully supports PDF 2.0 (see figure 1).
+It also complains about the tabular header cells as it doesn't follow attribute classes, see figure 2.
+The Adobe validator has a bug and doesn't like the (valid) use of the Lb1 tag for numbers outside lists and so complains about the tagging of the table of content entries (see figure 3).